The Power of the Tiny Experiment

 Data Over Disappointment

 Instead of looking at a missed habit as a failure, Le Cunff encourages us to look at it as a scientist would.
-If the habit didn’t happen, the "experiment" simply gave us data.
+If the habit didn’t happen, the "experiment" gave us data.

 Did the environment have too much friction?